zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 # [fit] SwiftUI is
 # [fit] _slow_*

-^Another important lesson in SwiftUI is that it's slow....with a huge asterisk.
+^Let's move to our fifth and important lesson: SwiftUI is slow....with a huge asterisk.

-^With SwiftUI all sort of optimizations become implementation details, meaning that our apps might get faster just by building them with newer SDKs.
-However, there's a limit to how much we get for free.
+^With SwiftUI all sort of optimizations become implementation details that are not managed by us.

+^meaning that our apps might get faster just by building them with a newer Xcode.

+^However, there's a limit to how much we can get for free.

 ---